DeaxTV/Bright/TOS.md

 ## Your Content & Conduct

 Our service allows you to generate images based on various open source artificial intelligence models.
 We are not responsible for any content generated using there images/texts and any unlawful conduct which can be derived from generating such images/texts.
+If you post a verification we have all the rights to direct message you.

 We take full responsibility for maintenance of the Service, keeping it in working order.